dploeger/sketch-plugin-units/README.md

 Units is a [Sketch](https://https://sketchapp.com/) plugin for working with print units (inch, cm, mm) in Sketch's pixel world.

+## Deprecation notice

+I'm not using Sketch anymore and thus have to sadly deprecate this plugin.
+I'm afraid, it will not get any new updates or fixes.

+If somebody likes to adopt it, please check out [issue 26](https://github.com/dploeger/sketch-plugin-units/issues/26).

 ## Features

 * Calculates the print unit value from the pixel value for width and heights and back